-International students have a few extra requirements for turning in documents for graduate school at UL Lafayette.
+In addition to the standard admission requirements, International students have a few extra documents required to apply for graduate studies at UL Lafayette.

 International official transcripts submitted to the Graduate School must be submitted in the institution’s native language and include an individual marksheet and diploma/degree certificate.

 A certified, literal/exact English translation is required for any transcript document not originally issued in English.

 Individual Mark Sheets

 An individual mark sheet, in addition to consolidated transcripts, is required.
 If only copies of individual mark sheets are available, the Registrar or Controller of Examiners must officially attest the copy.

 If a transcript does not specifically state that a degree has been conferred, an official (attested) diploma showing conferral of degree is required.